pulumi/pulumi-aws-miniflux/README.md

 ```
 $ export VERSION=0.0.16   # Sets the target package version.
-$ make install generate   # To build the provider and generate all four language SDKs.
+$ make install generate   # Builds the provider and generates all four language SDKs.
-$ make publish            # To publish to npm, nuget, and (soon) PyPi.
+$ make publish            # Publishes to npm, nuget, and (soon) PyPi.
 ```

 ## See also